yisiox/tp/docs/UserGuide.md

 ### Copy a Field from a Contact: `copy`

-Copies a specific field to your computer clipboard for ease of pasting elsewhere.
+Copies a specific field to your clipboard for ease of pasting elsewhere.

 Format: `copy INDEX PREFIX`